riverdaleGithub/processing_23_24/3/readme.md

 <img src='space.jpeg' width="400" height="400">

 This is a photo from the <a href="https://webb.nasa.gov/"> James Webb Space Telescope.</a> Every bright spot is <a href="https://physics.stackexchange.com/questions/160283/are-we-seeing-the-past-when-we-look-at-the-stars"> a galaxy, not a star!</a> Each galaxy has billions of stars.
 You are also looking into the past when you star at stars.
 This image shows galaxies from the start of our universe.
+Below, is a gif of the James Webb Space Telescope, which took this picture!

 <img src="webb.gif">